-The project owner is the person or group that starts a project, finances it and benefits from its outputs.
+The project owner is the person or group that starts a project, finances it, and benefits from its outputs.
 In particular, they are in charge of defining the project’s scope, the “What?” and the “Why?”
 They are also responsible for coordination with functional leadership to promote cooperation.
-The owner may also be referred to as the Lead or Champion. and importance of taking ownership of project.
+The owner may also be referred to as the Lead or Champion and the importance of taking ownership of the project.

 Identification and Definition of the Project

 A good project comes from good problem identification.
 Project identification is a repeatable process for approving candidate projects within an organization.
 Project identification involves a review of alternative approaches for addressing a set of development problems.
 This process requires a significant amount of time and resources and the importance of taking ownership of a project.

 In practice, project ideas often result from the identification of problems or constraints in the development process.
 Within these minimum and maximum constraint limits, a range of technical alternatives may be explored.